Position

 Watering

 Once your plant is well-established, it is quite tolerant of drought and disease.
-Berry plants prefer only the soil to be watered and not the leaves.
-If there’s been no rain lately, ensure that you give the soil a good soak every 2 to 3 days, once it has been planted in the garden.
+Berry plants prefer the soil to be watered, not the leaves.
+If there’s been no rain lately, ensure you give the soil a good soak every 2 to 3 days once it’s been planted in the garden.

-The main cause of death for newly planted berries is not getting enough water after they are planted.
+The main cause of death for newly planted berries is insufficient water after planting.

 Re-apply every 3-4 months.